 In 1848, state officials appointed Trumbull as a justice on the Supreme Court of Illinois, where he served until 1853.
 In 1854, Illinois voters elected Trumbull to serve in the United States House of Representatives.
 Before he took his seat, however, the state legislature selected him to represent Illinois in the United States Senate.
 Trumbull served in the Senate for nearly two decades from March 4, 1855 to March 3, 1873.
-During his senatorial career, Trumbull sat as chairman of the powerful Senate Judiciary Committee and as a member of the Committee on the Conduct of the War.
+During his senatorial career, Trumbull sat as chairman of the powerful Senate Judiciary Committee and as a member of the Joint Committee on the Conduct of the War.

 Trumbull went to Washington, DC, as a Democrat, but by 1857, his opposition to the territorial expansion of slavery prompted him to switch his allegiance to the emerging Republican Party.
 Although Trumbull and Abraham Lincoln were occasionally adversaries in Illinois, Trumbull supported Lincoln’s failed senatorial bid in 1858 and his successful presidential campaign in 1860.

-Trumbull’s support for Lincoln began to wane after the American Civil War began.
+Trumbull’s support for Lincoln waned after the American Civil War began.
 Trumbull gradually drifted toward the Radical Republicans in the Senate, who questioned the president’s ability to put down the rebellion.
 Of particular concern was the president’s reluctance to address the issues of fugitive and captured slaves.

 In late July 1861, following the Union loss at the First Battle of Bull Run, Trumbull spearheaded a congressional movement to deprive the Confederacy of the use of slave labor to support the Southern cause.
 On August 6, over opposition from Democrats and border state politicos, Congress approved the Confiscation Act of 1861.
 The legislation designated captured or escaped bondsmen who Rebels had used to bolster the rebellion as contraband of war and property of the United States.
 Despite reservations about the constitutionality of the law and concerns about upsetting residents of border states, President Lincoln signed the bill on the same day.